yohasebe/monadic-chat-cli/README.md

 - escape double quotes and other special characters in the text values in the resulting JSON object
 - check the validity of the generated JSON object and correct any possible parsing problems before returning it

-Add "\n\n###\n\n" at the end of the "response" value.

 Wrap the JSON object with "<JSON>\n" and "\n</JSON>".
 ```

 This section details the format of the response returned through the API.
 JSON is essentially text data, and some characters must be escaped appropriately.

-Due to their importance, two formal requirements are described as independent sentences rather than in list form.
-It is necessary since the language model available in OpenAI’s text-completion API is subject to some indeterminacy (even when the `temperature` parameter is `0.0`).

-- To ensure that a valid JSON object is retrieved, Monadic Chat requires `< JSON>... </JSON>` tags to enclose the whole JSON data.
+To ensure that a valid JSON object is retrieved, Monadic Chat requires `<JSON>...</JSON>` tags to enclose the whole JSON data.
+Due to its importance, this formal requirement is described as an independent sentence rather than in list form.
-- Monadic Chat requires that the primary response from GPT end with the string `\n\n####\n\n`.
-This is part of the mechanism to detect when the response string has reached the end so that it can be displayed on the terminal as soon as possible.

 ## What is Monadic about Monadic Chat?

 A monad is a type of data structure in functional programming (leaving aside for the moment the notion of the monad in mathematical category theory).
 An element with a monadic structure can be manipulated in a certain way to change its internal data.
 However, no matter how much the internal data changes, the external structure of the monadic process remains the same and can be manipulated in the same way as it was at first.

 Many such monadic processes surround us, and natural language discourse is one of them.
-A "chat" between a human user and an AI agent can be thought of as a form of natural language discourse, which is monadic in nature.
-If so, an application that provides an interactive interface to a large-scale language model, such as ChatGPT, would most naturally be designed in a "functional" way, considering the monadic nature of natural language discourse.
+A "chat" between a human user and an AI agent can be thought of as a form of natural language discourse.
+If so, an application that provides an interactive interface to a large-scale language model would most naturally be designed with the monadic nature of natural language discourse in mind.

 ### Unit, Map, and Join

 Many “functional” programming languages, such as Haskell, have monads as a core feature.
 However, Monadic Chat is developed using the Ruby programming language, which does not.
 This is because, with Ruby, it will be easier for users to write their apps.
 Ruby is not classified as a "functional language" per se.
-Still, Monadic Chat has the following three features required of a monad, and in this sense, it can be considered "monadic."
+Still, Monadic Chat has the following three features required of a monad, and in this sense, this program can be considered "monadic."

 - **unit**: a monadic process has a means of taking data and enclosing it in a monadic structure
 - **map**: a monadic process has a means of performing some operation on the data inside a monadic structure and returning the result in a monadic structure